Documentation for TensorQEC.

 TensorQEC.save_tableMethod

-same_table(tb::TruthTable, filename::String)
+save_table(tb::TruthTable, filename::String)

-Save the truth table for error correction to a file.
+Save a truth table to a file.

 Arguments